zdravkov/kendo-docs/api/dataviz/diagram/layout.md

 * an orderly organization of the shapes in such a way that siblings are close to another, i.e. a tight packing of shapes which belong together (parent of child relationship)
 * a minimum of connection crossings

-Kendo diagram includes three of the most used layout algorithms which should cover most of your layout needs:
+Kendo diagram includes three of the most used layout algorithms which should cover most of your layout needs - **tree layout**, **force-directed layout** and **layered layout**.
+Please, check the type property for more details regarding each type.

-* **tree layout**: organizes the diagram in an hierarchical fashion and articulating the well-know organizational charts.
-This type includes the radial tree layout, mindmapping and the classic tree diagrams.
-* **force-directed layout**: organizes the diagram in a non-predictable, organic fashion on the basis of physical principles.
-The strength of this layout resides in the fact that it applies to arbitrary diagram where certain assumption are not known to be valid a priori, like e.g. whether it's connected or hierarchical.
-* **layered layout**: organizes the diagram with an emphasis on *flow* and minimizing the crossing between layers of shapes.
-This layout works well when few components are present and some sort of top-down flow is present.
-The concept of *flow* in this context being a more or less clear direction of the connections with a minimum of cycles (connections flowing back upstream).

 The generic way to apply a layout is by calling the **layout()** method on the diagram.
-The method has two parameters:

-- the **layout type**: one of the three layout types enumerated above.
-If none is specified the TreeLayout will be applied.
-- the **options**: this can contain parameters which are specific to the layout as well as parameters customizing the global grid layout.
+The method has a single parameter **options**.
+It is an object, which can contain parameters which are specific to the layout as well as parameters customizing the global grid layout.
 Parameters which apply to other layout algorithms can be included but are overlooked if not applicable to the chose layout type.
 This means that you can define a set of parameters which cover all possible layout types and simply pass it in the method whatever the layout define in the first parameter.

 ##Configuration